 Show Formula in Excel

-Show Formulas in excel helps the user to see the formulas there in any cell of the worksheet, and it shows all the types and any length of formula.
+Show Formula in Excel helps the user see the formulas in any cell of the worksheet, showing all the formula types and lengths.
 To see the formulas in any cell, go to the Formula menu tab, and under the Formula Auditing section, select Show Formula.
-We can use this option to show the formula, print the formula, and hide to value instead of seeing it.
-First, to print the formula, go to the File menu and, from the Options, section check in the box of Show formula in the cell.
+We can use this option to show the formula, print it, and hide its value instead of seeing it.
+First, to print the formula, go to the File menu and, from the Options section, check the Show formula box in the cell.
 And if we see the print preview, it will show the formula instead of the value.

 How to Show Formula in Excel Instead of the Values?

 There are different ways by which we can show the formulas in Excel.
 They are listed below, along with the relative examples and screenshots.
-This will surely help to understand different ways to show formulas in Excel worksheets.
+This will help to understand different ways to show formulas in Excel worksheets.

 Here is the sample data used for examples:

 We will look at a few examples to understand this better.